 - Choose high performance as your power plan. (it might be inside additional power plans)

-Keep in mind changing these setting will change when your PC disables your display and goes to sleep.
+Keep in mind changing these settings will change when your PC disables your display and goes to sleep.

 Step 6 – Is your drive full?